mandyxuu/motorkhana/README.md

 In the application project, made the assumption that only consider individuals aged 12 or above, so individuals under the age of 12 is outside of the project scope.

-All completed courses have no accidents, such as car crashes or running out of petrol.
+All completed runs have no accidents, such as car crashes or running out of petrol.
+All the drivers' run times are valid.

 Each course only allows two runs with no third run.

-All the drivers' run times are valid.

 A driver's name may include numbers or special characters, and it's not limited to just 26 letters.